-The Allegheny Chapter of the BMW CCA extends a big “Thank You” to all of our volunteers and guests who helped us make our 2013 Grand Prix event so successful!
+The Allegheny Chapter of the BMW CCA extends a big “Thank You” to all of our volunteers and guests who helped us make our 2014 Grand Prix event so successful!
+We would like to recognize the following volunteers who helped make our weekend happen!

 Together with the Pittsburgh BMW dealers and the BMW CCA, the Allegheny Chapter has raised over $200,000 for the Grand Prix charities in just the past six years!
 The Allegheny Chapter has a reputation for its warm hospitality and many believe that the BMW tent is the best place to watch the races as the racers enter the golf course after sprinting up the hill to turn #13.
 This year the Club has put together a terrific four day program that offers something for every BMW enthusiast.
 Participants can enjoy their cars on track, on tours and in shows.
 You do not have to be a member of the BMW Club to take part in the activities, but if you have an interest in BMWs, you’ll find that the Club has plenty to offer.
 As always, all years and models of BMWs are welcome!